Como 1907: New ownership and return to Serie A

 Como players celebrated their first promotion to Serie A after 21 years, following their match against Cosenza on the final matchday of 2023–24 season.

-In 2019, the club was acquired by Indonesian tobacco company Djarum Group, led by Robert Budi Hartono and Michael Bambang Hartono, after the club won the Girone B of 2018–19 Serie D despite tobacco advertising ban in football since 1987.
-Como returned to professional football that year under the ownership of the brothers, who as of 2022, earns €4 million per hour according to Forbes.
-From 2021 to 2024, the club is sponsored by Djarum's streaming service subsidiary, Mola.
+In 2019, the club was acquired by Indonesian tobacco company Djarum Group, led by Robert Budi Hartono and Michael Bambang Hartono, after the club won Girone B of the 2018–19 Serie D despite tobacco advertising being banned in football since 1987.
+Como returned to professional football that year under the ownership of the brothers, who as of 2022, earn €4 million per hour according to Forbes.
+From 2021 to 2024, the club was sponsored by Djarum's streaming service subsidiary, Mola.
 In 2021, former Chelsea player Dennis Wise was appointed CEO of the club after previously playing an advisory role since 2019.
 In the 2021–22 season, former club player Giacomo Gattuso was appointed as coach and managed to survive the Serie B relegation zone by finishing in thirteenth position, the club's best result in the last twenty years in the second division.
 That result was repeated in the 2022–23 season, with the club finishing the season in thirteenth place once again under Moreno Longo, who replaced Gattuso who had to leave the club due to personal reasons midway through the season.
 In August 2022, former Arsenal, Chelsea and Barcelona player, Cesc Fàbregas arrived as a minority stakeholder, while also playing for the club as a player.
-Another minority stakeholder is a French football legend, Thierry Henry who also joined later in the month.
+Another minority stakeholder is French football legend, Thierry Henry who also joined later in the month.